lorecatta/covid19_South_Korea/README.md

 COVID-19\_South\_Korea
 ======================

-Automate the extraction of the Korea CDC daily press releases
+Automate the extraction of the Korea CDC daily press releases and data plotting